Johnny English Reborn: Car

+Release

-ReleaseJohnny English Reborn was originally going to be released on 29 July 2011.
-The film was then pushed back to 16 September 2011, however, it was delayed again; this time to 7 October 2011.
+Johnny English Reborn was originally going to be released on 29 July 2011.
+The film was then pushed back to 16 September 2011; however, it was delayed again, this time to 7 October 2011.

+Home media

-Home mediaJohnny English Reborn was released on DVD and Blu-ray combo pack featuring the first film on 14 February 2012 in the United Kingdom, and on 28 February 2012 in North America.
+Johnny English Reborn was released on DVD and Blu-ray combo pack featuring the first film on 14 February 2012 in the United Kingdom, and on 28 February 2012 in North America.

 Reception

+Box office

-Box officeJohnny English Reborn opened to an estimated $3,833,300 in its first weekend in United States and Canada.
+Johnny English Reborn opened to an estimated $3,833,300 in its first weekend in United States and Canada.
 In the United Kingdom, it grossed $7,727,025, $2,628,344 in Australia, and $3,391,190 in Germany.
 After five weeks in release, it grossed $8,305,970 in the United States and Canada and $151,772,616 elsewhere, bringing to a total of $160,078,586.

 Critical response

-Much like its predecessor, the film received mixed reviews from critics.
-Review aggregator Rotten Tomatoes reports that 38% of 91 critics have given the film a positive review, with a rating average of 4.81/10.
+The film received mixed reviews from critics, although cited as an improvement from the original.
+Review aggregator Rotten Tomatoes reports that 40% of 88 critics have given the film a positive review.
 The website's consensus is "Arguably a marginal improvement on its mostly forgotten predecessor, Johnny English Reborn nonetheless remains mired in broad, tired spy spoofing that wastes Rowan Atkinson's once considerable comedic talent".
-Metacritic gives the film a weighted average score of 46 out of 100 based on reviews from 20 critics, indicating "mixed or average reviews".
+Metacritic gives the film a weighted average score of 46 out of 100 based on reviews from 20 critics, indicating "mixed or average" reviews.
 CinemaScore polls reported that the average grade moviegoers gave the film was a "B" on an A+ to F scale.

 On the Australian television programme At the Movies, Margaret Pomeranz rated the film 3 stars and David Stratton rated the film 2 stars (out of 5).
-Indian film critic Nikhat Kazmi of the Times of India gave the film a positive review praising Atkinson's characteristic flair for comedy once again, giving it a 4 star rating out of 5.
+Indian film critic Nikhat Kazmi of the Times of India gave the film a positive review, praising Atkinson's characteristic flair for comedy once again, giving it a 4-star rating out of 5.